camillelamy/explainers/coop_reporting.md

 In report-only mode, we only check if a browsing context group switch would have happened if we enforced COOP.
 When this is the case:

-1. If the navigation COOP has a *report only reporting endpoint*, add *browsing context* to its opener set of *browsingContextsToNotifyOfAccess*.
+1. If the navigation COOP has a *report only reporting endpoint*, add *browsing context* to its opener set of *browsingContextsToNotifyOfAccess* (with *report-only* true and *report-accesses-from*).
-2. Add all top-level **browsing contexts** in the **browsing context group** that have a COOP *report-only reporting endpoint* to *browsingContext*'s set of *browsingContextsToNotifyOfAccess*.
+2. Add all top-level **browsing contexts** in the **browsing context group** that have a COOP *report-only reporting endpoint* to *browsingContext*'s set of *browsingContextsToNotifyOfAccess* (with *report-only* true and *report-accesses-from*).

-After loading the page with COOP reporting, when the new browsing context navigates to another page that is cross-origin or no longer has the same COOP (including reporting), we remove it from the set of
-*browsingContextsToNotifyOfAccess* in all top-level browsing contexts.
+After loading the page with COOP reporting, when the new browsing context navigates to another page that is cross-origin or no longer has the same COOP (including reporting), we remove it from the set of *browsingContextsToNotifyOfAccess* in all top-level browsing contexts.
 For each browsing context, if its set of *browsingContextsToNotifyOfAccess* becomes empty and it had been kept in step 3 above, we now discard it entirely.